lino-framework/lino/docs/about/index.rst

 This is because unlike Django,
 Lino provides an out-of-the box user interface.

-When Luc discovered Django in the end of 2008, after having worked many months on his own database model, he was quickly fascinated.
+When :doc:`Luc <luc>` discovered Django in the end of 2008, after having worked many months on his own database model, he was quickly fascinated.
 A little bit later he wrote:
 "The ORM and database model based on 'apps' is simply genial.